My Favorite Family-Friendly Winter Vacations Across the U.S.

 Palm Springs, California – Palm Springs may be another surprising family-friendly destination but again, there is SO MUCH to do with kids!
 Plus, the weather in the winter is AMAZING!
 Also, Palm Springs has so many gorgeous resorts with fantastic pools that are perfect for families.
 We love Marriott’s Desert Springs Villas!
 Our favorite spots to visit include Living Desert Zoo and Gardens and the Palm Springs Air Museum.
 We especially loved the Palm Springs Aerial Tramway, which offers incredible views and a snowy winter experience at the top!
 Finally, take a day trip to Joshua Tree National Park!

 ✨Holiday pick (Nov–Dec): Branson at Christmas with kids — lights, Silver Dollar City, festive shows.
-Start here: 15 Branson Christmas Activities You Can’t Miss
+Start here: 15 Branson Christmas Activities You Can’t Miss.
+Wondering where to stay?
+Read my post on Where to Stay in Branson with Kids: What Actually Works.

 Start Planning Your Winter Adventure